For Enquiry: 93450 45466

 55. How may variable serialisation be forbidden?

-If we want to prevent certain variables of a class from being serialized, we can use the transient keyword when declaring them.
-For example, the variable trans_var below istagged as temporary and not serialised.
+One of the frequently asked Java interview questions and answers is how to prevent certain variables from being serialized.
+To achieve this, we can use the transient keyword when declaring these variables.
+For example, the variable trans_var below is tagged as temporary and not serialised:

 private transient int trans_var;